commul/all4ling/content/english/about/projects/zeitshift.md

 #### Who killed Ötzi?

 This game adapts [Typespeed](http://typespeed.sourceforge.net/).
 Arrows carrying words in gothic script fly from the left of the screen over to the right in the direction of [Ötzi the Iceman](https://www.iceman.it/en/the-iceman/).
-These words are randomly selected people (AND PLACE??) names mentioned in the Tyrolean newspapers.
+These words are randomly selected people names mentioned in the Tyrolean newspapers.
 The goal of the game is simple: players must type the words as fast as possible before they reach and kill Ötzi!
 The more words are typed the longer Ötzi lives.
 When Ötzi dies, players are shown the original newspaper page from which the killing word was taken, allowing them to explore its context.

-IMAGE HERE
+{{<figure src="/images/whokilledotzi.png" alt="Game preview" caption="<em>.</em>" width="100%" class="border-0">}}

-#### Add the ad!
+#### Add the ad

 In this activity, citizens are shown images of historical advertisements published in the newspapers.
 The purpose of the activity is to correct mistakes in the transcription of these ads produced by the computer, classify the ads by topic and geotag them on a map in order to reconstruct the commercial landscape of Tyrol.
 Many shops from the 19th and 20th centuries still exist today!
 Help us reconstruct the ad map of your hometown or area!